chekeAditya/Android-Interview-Question/Random_Question/Readme.md

     - these are visible for all the methods, constructor,class.
     - it's has it's default value i..e 0, booleadn it is false and for object it is null.
     - Instance variables are created when an object is created with the use of the keyword 'new' and destroyed when the object is destroyed.
-- what is the defaulf value of the Sting member variable and member object ?
+- what is the default value of the Sting member variable and member object ?
     - Integers

         Variables of type "int" have a default value of 0.